microsoft/CCF/sphinx/source/start_network.rst

 The identities of members and users are specified as `glob patterns <https://en.wikipedia.org/wiki/Glob_(programming)>`_ via the ``--member-certs`` and ``--user-certs`` option, respectively.
 For example, if 2 members (``member1_cert.pem`` and ``member2_cert.pem``) and 3 users (``user1_cert.pem``, ``user2_cert.pem`` and ``user3_cert.pem``) should be added to CCF, operators should specify ``--member-certs=member*_cert.pem`` and ``--user-certs=user*_cert.pem``.

+.. note:: Once a CCF network is started, members can add other members and users via governance.
+See :ref:`Submitting a new proposal` for more information.

 When CCF is used to run a custom Lua application, the starting node should also be started with the ``--app-script=/path/to/lua/application_script`` (see the `samples folder <https://github.com/microsoft/CCF/tree/master/samples/apps>`_ for example of Lua applications).

 Joining an existing network